apiaryio/http-string-parser/README.md

 - - -

 NOTE: Proof of concept, naive HTTP parsing, wheel re-inventation.
-In future it may be replaced with better parser from [Node.JS core's C bindings of NGINX HTTP parser](https://github.com/joyent/http-parser)
+In future it may be replaced with better parser from [Node.JS core's C bindings of NGINX HTTP parser](https://github.com/joyent/http-parser) or [PEG.js HTTP parser](https://npmjs.org/package/http-pegjs)